Community Documentation

 Saving data programmatically

 Saving geospatial data in Geofield can be tricky.
 To help make it easier, Geofield can accept data in a wide array of formats.
-For an example entity with a field named 'field_geofield,' one could save data under $node->field_geofield[und][$delta] in the following formats.
+For an example entity with a field named 'field_geofield,' one could save data under $node->field_geofield[LANGAUGE_NONE][$delta] in the following formats.

 • An array with a 'geom' value in WKT format.

-• An array with an 'input_format' value of GEOFIELD_INPUT_WKT, which processes the 'geom' value as wkt data.
+• An array with an input_format value of GEOFIELD_INPUT_WKT, which processes the 'geom' value as wkt data.

-• An array with an 'input_format' value of GEOFIELD_INPUT_GEOJSON, which process the 'geom' value as geojson data.
+• An array with an input_format value of GEOFIELD_INPUT_GEOJSON, which process the 'geom' value as geojson data.

-• An array with an 'input_format' value of GEOFIELD_INPUT_BOUNDS, which processes the 'top', 'right', 'bottom', and 'left' values as geo data.
+• An array with an input_format value of GEOFIELD_INPUT_BOUNDS, which processes the 'top', 'right', 'bottom', and 'left' values as geo data.

 • A string that can be parsed by any of geoPHP's processors.